ccfcheng/yep/_PRESS-RELEASE.md

   a vague sense of irritation at each other.
 Don't let this be you.
 Take the gueswork out of Yelp with the brand new Yep!

 ## Problem ##
-  > Describe the problem your product solves.
-  Too many restaurant choices that pop up on Yelp make it hard to actually decide on one.
-We pare that down
+  > Too many restaurant choices that pop up on Yelp make it hard to actually decide on one.
+We spend more time reading reviews and sample menus on Yelp than actually deciding to go to a restaurant.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  > Rather than giving you 20 PAGES of results when you want a restaurant, you give just a few options and we give you two or three random results that you can live with!

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
-  "Life is too short to waste it talking about where you're going to eat.
-Go eat there instead, with Yep!"
+  > "Life is too short to waste it talking about where you're going to eat.
+Go eat there instead, with Yep!" - Cliff Saporta Cheng, CEO

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > Just click on what you want to eat and how much you want to spend, and we'll tell you where to go!

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "My marriage was on the rocks until I found YEP!
-Now we sit in restaurants and grin smugly at passer-bys as they scroll desperately through their 18 pages of Yelp reviews!"
+  > "My marriage was on the rocks until I found YEP!
+Now we sit in restaurants and grin smugly at passer-bys as they scroll desperately through their 18 pages of Yelp reviews!" - Nic Cage, Yep! user

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
-  Check out a working demo of our product at ccfcheng.github.io/2015-06-solo
+  > Check out a working demo of our product at ccfcheng.github.io/2015-06-solo